Tactile Learning Activity: Unique Hands-On Ideas

 • Gift bag (with crumpled tissue paper covering the hidden learning objects)

-• Large basket with shredded paper or plastic grass in it
+• Large basket with shredded paper or plastic grass in it (place a cover on as needed so kids don’t peek)

 Listed are examples of how to incorporate tactile discrimination activities into academic lessons.
-These are only a small list of possibilities… I’m sure you can come up with many more!
+These are only a small list of possibilities.
+I’m sure you can come up with many more!

 • Language lessons: feel and find letters (magnet, wooden, or foam) for matching sounds, spelling name, spelling words, etc. Locate an object that someone else is describing.